Can you get Travel Insurance with medical conditions?

 Which activities do you have planned?

-Whether you’re planning a skiing holiday or setting sail on a cruise, remember to add extra coverage to your policy for a worry-free trip.
+Whether you’re planning a skiing holiday or setting sail on a cruise, remember to add extra cover to your policy for a worry-free trip.